Midwest Invasion of 1967: Invasion

 On the night of August 8, a Biafran assault company landed at John Holt Beach in Asaba.
 Within minutes they had captured the post office and catering Rest House, and had disconnected all major communication lines in the city.
-At 3 a.m. on August 9, 1967 after a signal was given, a 3000 strong mobilized rifle brigade of Biafran soldiers under General Victor Banjo crossed the River Niger Bridge at Onitsha and entered Asaba, the core of what was to be the 101st division, dubbed the "Liberation Army of Nigeria" and "Midwest Expeditionary Force" with Lt.
+At 3 a.m.
+On August 9, 1967 after a signal was given, a 3000 strong mobilized rifle brigade of Biafran soldiers under General Victor Banjo crossed the River Niger Bridge at Onitsha and entered Asaba, the core of what was to be the 101st division, dubbed the "Liberation Army of Nigeria" and "Midwest Expeditionary Force" with Lt.
 Col Emmanuel Ifeajuna as its Chief of Staff, and Joe Isichie as its quartermaster general.
+Banjo announced over Benin Radio that the incursion was "designed to insulate the people of the Midwest from the coercive threats of Northern military presence".
+The Biafrans encountered minimal opposition in Asaba due to the collusion of several Igbo officers in the Midwest Army garrison, some of whom then defected.
+According to British journalist Frederick Forsyth, who was trailing the Biafran column, the "two dozen or so" Nigerian troops defending the bridge were "swept aside".
+According to garrison commander Godwin Alabi-Isama, Biafrans killed several Hausa civilians in the city before continuing their advance.

 When the Biafrans reached Agbor they split into three fronts.
 With the Biafran 12th Battalion under Lt.
 Col. Festus Akagha moving west to Benin City, which was captured with little opposition as Biafran soldiers fired their weapons into the air upon entering the city.
 The 18th Battalion under Major Humphrey Chukwuka made its way into the oil-rich Niger Delta, towards Warri, Sapele and Ughelli, while the 13th Battalion under Col. Mike Inveso swung northwards towards Auchi and Agenebode.
 By August 13, they succeeded in also taking Okene, Iloshi and Atanai.
 A detachment was also sent to Jebba to destroy a bridge over the Niger River there.
 The 13th Battalion was given the job of defending the Biafran north flank while also cutting off Nigerian supplies going to Nsukka.
 A Nigerian Army unit was pursued by Biafran soldiers to the Siluko River where the two sides exchanged fire, before the Nigerians managed to escape under the cover of darkness.
 Unbeknownst to General Banjo a unit of Biafran soldiers under Midwestern Lt.
 Col. Ochei attacked the government residence of Mid-Western Region governor David Ejoor in Benin on the orders of President Odumegwu Ojukwu to capture Ejoor dead or alive.
 Fortunately for Ejoor, Quartermaster Lt.
 Col. Ogbemudia changed the guard detail at the government house the night prior, replacing troops that were in on the plot to hand over Ejoor.
 His guards resisted the attacking Biafrans which gave Ejoor enough time to escape and flee to Lagos.
 Within 12 hours of the initial invasion the Biafran Army had control over the entire Mid-Western Region, most of it taken without a fight.